princemaple/elixir-cloudflare-api-client/priv/docs/zone_analytics.md

 * business
 * enterprise

-`GET` The dashboard view provides both totals and timeseries data for the given zone and time period across the entire Cloudflare network.

-> GET zones/:zone_identifier/analytics/dashboard

-### Analytics by Co-locations
+## Analytics by Co-locations

+`GET` This view provides a breakdown of analytics data by datacenter.
+Note: This is available to Enterprise customers only.

+> GET zones/:zone_identifier/analytics/colos

 **Permission needed:** `#analytics:read`

 Available in:

 * enterprise

-`GET` This view provides a breakdown of analytics data by datacenter.
-Note: This is available to Enterprise customers only.

-> GET zones/:zone_identifier/analytics/colos